gertscha/dotfiles/neovim/.config/nvim/README.md

     A                   at end of line
     o                   after current line
     O                   before current line
+    <C-v>               Escape sequence to enter special keys like <esc>
+                        useful for example to edit macros
   // Actions in Insert Mode
     <C-h>               Delete character befor cursor
     <C-j>               Create line break at cursor position